memcachier/docs/heroku_articles/flask-memcache.md

 $ git push heroku master
 ```

-Add a new task and you will see all the tasks appear you have added since we
+Now when you add a new task, all the tasks you've added since implementing caching will appear.
-implemented caching for the task list.

 ### Use the Memoization decorator

-The pattern we used to store all tasks, namely trying first to get a cached
-value and if unavailable, get the value from the source (computation, database,
-etc.) and store it in the cache for future requests is so common that
+Our caching strategy above (try to obtain a cached value and add a new value to the cache if it's missing) is so common that
 `Flask-Caching` has a decorator for it called `memoize`.
-We will now change the
+Let's change the
 caching code for our database query to use the `memoize` decorator.

-Fist, we will need to put the task query into its own function called
+Fist, we put the task query into its own function called
 `get_all_tasks` and decorate it with the `memoize` decorator.
-We then call this
+We always call this
 function to get all tasks.

-Second, we need to replace the deletion of stale data
+Second, we replace the deletion of stale data
 with `cache.delete_memoized(get_all_tasks)`.

-In the end `task_list/task_list.py` should look as follows:
+After making these changes, `task_list/task_list.py` should look as follows:

 ```python
 # ...